SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 ### Suspending subtenants

-Suspending a tenant blocks any access to this tenant, regardless whether the access is from devices, users or other applications.
+Suspending a tenant blocks any access to this tenant, regardless whether the access is from devices, users or other web apps.
 In addition all its microservices are undeployed, and if the tenant is reactivated all its microservices are re-deployed.

 The tenant's data remains in the database and can be made available later by clicking **Activate**.